Utkarshthgr8/employee-department-management/README.md

 # employee-department-management-system

-This is a Simple Employee-Department Management System Java Application.<br>It helps you manage employess and departments and link them.<br>
+This is a Simple Employee-Department Management System Java Application.<br>It helps you manage employees and departments and link them.<br>
-This README will contain Instructions on how to **Run The Application** and will go through all the functionalities of the program.
+This README will contain Instructions on **How to Run** the project and will go through all the **Functionalities** of the program.

 ## Description

 This application will
-* Automatically create database and tables, all you need to do it connect to it using your User Name and Password.
+* Automatically create database and tables, all you need to do is connect to it using your User Name and Password.
 * Add Employees
 * Assign/Add Employee Department
 * Update Employee Department